Bulldog clip

 A bulldog clip is a device for temporarily but firmly binding sheets of paper together.
 It consists of a rectangular sheet of springy steel curved into a cylinder, with two flat steel strips inserted to form combined handles and jaws.
 The user presses the two handles together, causing the jaws to open against the force of the spring, then inserts a stack of papers and releases the handles.
 The spring forces the jaws together, gripping the papers firmly.

-A Bulldog clip combined with a suitable piece of board makes a clipboard.
+A bulldog clip combined with a suitable piece of board makes a clipboard.

 History and trademark

 BULLDOG is a registered trademark of Brandsley Limited which is licensed to Faire Bros & Co Limited.
 Its registration as a trademark in the United Kingdom dates back to 1944.

 Alternative uses

-Bulldog clips have many uses, domestic, industrial and in arts and crafts, including:
+Bulldog clips can be used in many domestic, industrial, and arts and crafts applications, including: